Assistant Professor, Coordinator of Writing, Rhetoric, and Technical Communication

 B.A., Transylvania University, 2010

-- Forthcoming: "Considering Global Communication and Usability as Networked Engagement: Lessons from 4C4Equality."
+- Lane, L. and Unger, D. (2018) "Considering Global Communication and Usability as Networked Engagement: Lessons from 4C4Equality."
 Thinking Globally, Composing Locally: Applications for International Communication Exchange.
-Eds: Kirk St. Amant and Rich Rice.
+Eds.
+Kirk St. Amant and Rich Rice.
 Utah State University Press.
-Expected October 2017.
-Co-authored with Donald Unger.

-- "Feminine Voice in the Digital Sphere: Disruptive Speech and the Subversion of Gendered Cultural Scripts."
+- Lane, L. (2015) "Feminine Voice in the Digital Sphere: Disruptive Speech and the Subversion of Gendered Cultural Scripts."
 Ada: A Journal of Gender, New Media, and Technology, Special Issue 8.
-Fall 2015.

 - Sanchez, Fernando, Lane, L. and Carter, Tyler.
 (2014) "Engaging Writing about Writing Theory and Multimodal Praxis: Remediating WaW for 'English 106: First-Year Composition."
 Composition Studies.
 42.2.
 118-146.